About Holotropic Journeys

 Journey

-Why I do this work?
+Why we do this work?

-Engaging with non-ordinary states of awareness has transformed my life from the inside out.
-These experiences reconnected me with my ancestral roots, helped me meet and integrate early life wounds, and guided me back to my creative essence.
-This work continues to teach me how to show up with greater compassion—for myself, for my community, and for the world around me.
-Like a wave remembering it belongs to the ocean, I’ve come to understand healing not as an isolated process, but as a return to our true nature, which is whole and connected with all of life.
+Engaging with non-ordinary states of awareness has transformed our lives from the inside out.
+These experiences reconnected us with our ancestral roots, helped us meet and integrate early life wounds, and guided us back to our own creative essence.
+This work continues to teach us how to show up with greater compassion—for ourselves, for each other, for our community, and for the world around us.

 Have questions or want to book a session?